Tax Issues When Renting Your Home on Airbnb or VRBO

 If you only rent out a room in your home or apartment and continue to live in the rest of the space, you’ll have no problem meeting the personal use requirement.
 But if you rent out the entire home or apartment, you need to keep careful track of your rental or non-rental days.

 If you qualify for such tax-free treatment, you may not deduct any operating expenses for the property or take any depreciation deduction.
-You don’t file Schedule E, the tax form landlords file to report their income and expenses, because your home is not classified as a rental property.
+You don’t file Schedule E, the tax form landlords file to report their income and

 Tax Issues When Renting Your Home For More Than 14 Days Per Year

 You list your rental income and expenses on Schedule E. You must pay income tax on any profit left over after you deduct your rental expenses from your rental income.
 However, your annual rental deductions are limited to your rental income from the home.
 If your expenses exceed your income, you may not deduct the loss from other income you earn that year.
-Such a loss can be carried forward to future years and deducted from your rental income from the property, if you have enough.
+Such a loss can be carried forward to future years and deducted from your rental income from the

 You are allowed to deduct your expenses from your rental income, but there are strict limitations designed to ensure that you don’t deduct personal expenses as rental expenses.